-- 24.10.32.1.1 Players who appear on the Roster, who do not have a signed waiver at the meeting due to the fact that they have not yet arrived, will not result in a fine. - 24.10.3.2.2 The team will not be eligible to compete in the event until the Team Registration form has been submitted to the CLA Convenor.
-No player or bench personnel may play or participate until a Waiver and Code of Conduct Form has been submitted to the CLA Convenor - 24.10.3.3 The CLA logo is to be placed on all junior and midget jerseys for the National Championships.
-The location is to be the front left shoulder, size is to be 3 inches minimum and it will be the same as the CLA logo as it appears on the CLA letterhead.
-The color of this CLA logo must be contrasting to the color of the jersey. - 24.10.3.4 All teams participating at a National Championship will participate in uniforms consistent with Rule 17 in the Canadian Lacrosse Association's Rules of Field Lacrosse and Policy 24.10.3.3 in the Canadian Lacrosse Association's Operation Manual.
+- 24.10.3.2.1.1 Players who appear on the Roster, who do not have a signed waiver at the meeting due to the fact that they have not yet arrived, will not result in a fine. - 24.10.3.2.2 The team will not be eligible to compete in the event until the Team Registration form has been submitted to LC Convenor.
+No player or bench personnel may play or participate until a Waiver and Code of Conduct Form has been submitted to LC Convenor - 24.10.3.3 LC logo is to be placed on all junior and midget jerseys for the National Championships.
+The location is to be the front left shoulder, size is to be 3 inches minimum and it will be the same as LC logo as it appears on LC letterhead.
+The color of this LC logo must be contrasting to the color of the jersey. - 24.10.3.4 All teams participating at a National Championship will participate in uniforms consistent with Rule 17 in the Lacrosse Canada's Rules of Field Lacrosse and Policy 24.10.3.3 in the Lacrosse Canada's Operation Manual.
 Uniform colours will be consistent with those adopted for Minor Box Nationals.
-Teams participating in uniforms that are not consistent with this policy will result in a \$500.00 fine. - 24.10.4 For Women's Field Lacrosse Championships and Competitions - 24.10.4.1 The rosters shall be unlimited.
-The MA shall forward to the CLA Head Office at least twenty-one (21) days prior to the start of the event the approved roster of all teams representing their MA at the event.
-The CLA Head Office shall forward this information to the CLA Convenor for use in verifying player registrations at the competitions.
+Teams participating in uniforms that are not consistent with this policy will result in a \$500.00 fine.

+- 24.10.4 For Women's Field Lacrosse Championships and Competitions - 24.10.4.1 The rosters shall be unlimited.
+The MA shall forward to LC Head Office at least twenty-one (21) days prior to the start of the event the approved roster of all teams representing their MA at the event.
+LC Head Office shall forward this information to LC Convenor for use in verifying player registrations at the competitions.